FrankoCollective/the-light/README.md

 # The-Light
-Look at how a single candle can both defy and define the darkness. — Christopher Franko
+Look at how a single candle can both defy and define the darkness.